 At the end of a 180-day feast, the King of Persia-Medea, Achashverosh, banished (some say executed) his wife, Vashti, for refusing to appear at his banquet.
 He then staged an elaborate beauty contest to find a new queen.

-Esther lived with her cousin, Mordechai, in Shushan, the capital city.
+Esther lived with her uncle, Mordechai, in Shushan, the capital city.
 She was chosen for the contest because she was particularly beautiful, and was selected to be queen.
 Mordechai instructed her not to reveal her Jewish identity.

 Achashverosh’s new Prime Minister, Haman, asked for and received permission to destroy the Jews.
 A royal edict was issued saying that on the 13th of Adar, the Jews in all 127 provinces were to be killed and their property kept as plunder.